schilli/plumed2/README.md

 To get the official plumed versions, please refer to the repository at http://github.com/plumed/plumed2

 Below you can see the content of the local branches.
-These branches will be merged to official plumed repository as soon as they are ready for production.
+These branches might be merged to official plumed repository as soon as they are ready for production.

-* _master_: This README file.
+* _gio-master_: This README file.

 * _v2.0-hrex_: An implementation of Hamiltonian replica exchange for GROMACS.
 There is an alternate GROMACS patch and a script to edit topologies.
 Both are preliminary and might not work with